mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = 2.0.3 =
 * improved Javascript validation of duplicate addresses.
-* options are hidden from non-admin users, if they cannot access user list.
+* options are hidden from non-admin users, if they cannot access User List.
 * Tested with WordPress 4.7

 = 2.0.4 =
 * added Javascript file for translating options message

+= 2.0.5 =
+* improved multiple file uploads.
+* hide some admininstrative options when User List is not available.

 = Earlier versions =